Dehydration

 Key points

-2. If a child is haemodynamically unstable (ie in shock), prompt fluid resuscitation with fluid boluses must be given.
+2. If a child is haemodynamically unstable (ie in shock), prompt fluid resuscitation with intravenous fluid boluses must be given.
 Sepsis must be considered

 Background

-Dehydration can occur with many childhood illnesses.
-The mainstay of treatment is fluid management determined by a combination of the degree of dehydration, maintenance fluid requirements and any ongoing losses
+The mainstay of treatment is fluid management, determined by a combination of the degree of dehydration, maintenance fluid requirements and any ongoing losses

 Assessment